mononz/Crypz/README.md

 Ensure you have at least Node 8.11 installed.
 Recommened using [nvm](https://github.com/creationix/nvm) to manage node versions
 > npm install -g firebase-tools

-Create the .firebaserc file
+If not logged in
 > firebase login

+Create the .firebaserc file by running
 > firebase use --add
 > Enter a name like 'default' as the alias after you select the project

-Update line 3 of the .firebaserc file with your project name
-> "default": "firebase-project-name"

 Install node modules
 > cd functions && npm install